Everything You Need to Know About Rent to Own Agreements

 Did the owner put the house up for collateral to buy another property or to secure financing for something else?
 Include something about it in the contract.
 Be wary that the owner could foreclose on the home if, for some reason, he or she doesn’t make the payments on the collateral financing.
 Also, make sure that if you buy the home, the home is no longer collateral for that financing.
 Ask your lawyer to include something about the collateral in the contract.
 You don't want to risk losing the home once you’ve bought it because of the previous owner’s debt.

 For other potential hazards to look out to, check out 5 ways to spot a rent to own scam.

 Finding out about the owner's mortgage payments will help keep you secure.
-Be sure you will be able to live in the home for at least the time specified in your lease.
+Be sure you can live in the home for at least the time specified in your lease.
 The owner may not be able to pay off the mortgage every month and could foreclose on the home if the mortgage payment is higher than your rental payment.

-While this would be a scenario where you would probably get excess payment back, you wouldn’t be able to purchase the home, and you wouldn’t be able to live there for as long as you expected.
-It won’t directly hurt you, but it will be difficult for you to move again and look for a new place to live.
-Especially if you’re looking for another rent to own property, which are more rare.
+While this would be a scenario where you would probably get excess payment back, you cannot purchase the home or live there for as long as you expected.
+It won’t directly hurt you, but moving and looking for a new place to live takes time and effort.
+Especially if you’re looking for another rent to own property, which are rarer.
 Moving costs are also expensive, and you may have to take time off from work.
 If the reason you are renting to own is to improve your credit, the owner foreclosing could have unintended repercussions for you.